All comparisons

 Why Contractors Switch from Bluebeam Revu

 If you are searching for a Bluebeam alternative or evaluating Bluebeam competitors for construction takeoffs, you are not alone.
-Thousands of contractors and estimators pay $260 to $440 per year for Bluebeam Revu and use a fraction of its capabilities.
+Thousands of contractors and estimators pay $440 a year for Bluebeam Revu Complete, the tier that handles takeoffs, and use a fraction of its capabilities.
 The measurement tools work, but they are buried inside a dense interface built for architects and document managers, not for a subcontractor who needs to measure a floor plan and move on.

-Easy Takeoffs is built to be the cheapest and simplest construction takeoff tool on the market.
+Easy Takeoffs is built to be the simplest construction takeoff tool on the market and $41 cheaper than Bluebeam Complete on annual billing.
 It runs in any browser on any operating system, including Mac, which Bluebeam dropped in June 2023.
 The interface is focused on one job: measuring construction drawings quickly and accurately.
-No dense toolbars, no months of training, no $440-a-year subscription.
+No dense toolbars, no months of training, $39 a month or $399 a year, 14-day free trial, no credit card.
 This page is an honest, side-by-side comparison so you can decide which tool fits your workflow and your budget.

 Easy Takeoffs measuring a residential elevation drawing with color-coded measurement groups for stone veneer and windows